MSIA/2021-msia423-chang-christina-project/README.md

 ##### Download the raw data

 The dataset is from Kaggle and can be downloaded [here](https://www.kaggle.com/planejane/national-park-trails).
-A copy of the dataset is saved in `data/external/nationa-park-trails.csv`.
+You will need to create a Kaggle account to access the data.
+A copy of the dataset is located in `data/external/nationa-park-trails.csv`.

 ##### Configure S3 credentials